-My name is Francesco Pollicino and I was born in 1987 in Messina, Sicily.
-When I was just three months old my parents left Roman Catholicism and joined the local Pentecostal Church.
-My paternal grandparents were already planning my Catholic christening and my parents’ refusal caused a great uproar in our family circle.
+My name is Francesco Pollicino, and I was born in 1987 in Messina, Sicily.
+When I was just three months old, my parents left Roman Catholicism and joined the local Pentecostal Church.
+My paternal grandparents were already planning my Catholic christening, and my parents’ refusal caused a great uproar in our family circle.
 Nevertheless, as a result of my parents’ decisions, I grew up in an environment with a strong Christian influence.
 The Lord used three women to sow the seed of the faith in my heart: my mother, my maternal grandmother, and my Sunday school teacher.
 I treasure the memories of my first Sunday school class and our Sunday worship services.
 I can still clearly remember the things I heard during the preaching that impressed me most.
 The things I learned in my first years have shaped all my life.

 In spite of this, the Lord was working to fulfill His purposes in me.
-At the end of a happy summer and as a young teenager I was suddenly gripped, like a bolt out the blue, by a strong fear of eternity and by a deep sense of sin.
-I prayed and I cried to God for mercy.
+At the end of a happy summer as a young teenager, I was suddenly gripped, like a bolt out of the blue, by a strong fear of eternity and by a deep sense of sin.
+I prayed and cried to God for mercy.
 I spoke with the pastor about my condition, but my heart was unable to find peace.
 At that moment I did not understand grace.
 Sadly, I tried to silence my feelings and fears and I became cold again.
-I resolved to live a decent life in order to be good Christian and at the end to be saved.
-Any time I heard from the pulpit or in conversation about the need of a personal experience of the grace of Christ I was deeply annoyed.
+I resolved to live a decent life in order to be a good Christian and at the end to be saved.
+Any time I heard from the pulpit or in conversation about the need of a personal experience of the grace of Christ, I was deeply annoyed.

 I cannot tell the precise moment when I became a Christian because my experience was not outwardly dramatic.
 I did not have a turning point in life when everything changed visibly, but I can remember several pivotal moments when the Lord worked to draw me near to Him.
-After the experience just described I began to attend every church service, but my faith was that of Pharisee and my life was not consistent with the principles that I claimed to believe.
+After the experience just described, I began to attend every church service, but my faith was that of the Pharisee and my life was not consistent with the principles that I claimed to believe.
 At the same time, the Lord was still slowly working in my heart through the preaching of the word.
 I remember the moment when I discovered that salvation was a free gift from God and by grace alone.
 It was like a flash of light in my mind.
-This happy discovery happened when I was reading a biography about John Wesley.
+This happy discovery occurred when I was reading a biography about John Wesley.
 From that point, my life became more and more spiritual and my growth went hand in hand with my comprehension of the doctrines of the faith.

 It was then that the Lord gave me a spiritual guide.
 He was an elder of my home church.
 His name was brother Tindaro.
 He was a man with a strong evangelistic zeal, and through him the Lord saved me from a drift toward a sort of mindless mysticism.
-In our conversations he often used a word that at the time was unusual for me— “theology.”
+In our conversations, he often used a word that was unusual for me at the time — “theology.”
 He showed me the need of a solid theological education.

-In 2012, a division occurred in a large charismatic church in my area and pastor Reno began to visit Messina in order to teach a group of people who had left.
+In 2012, a division occurred in a large charismatic church in my area, and pastor Reno began to visit Messina in order to teach a group of people who had left.
 I was invited several times to join with them, but I refused because my ties of friendship with the Waldensian people were too strong.

 The year 2014 marks a great turning point in my life.
 It was then that I decided to attend the Metropolitan Tabernacle School of Theology—the church that Charles Spurgeon pastored.
 I had been listening with great profit to the sermons of the current pastor Peter Masters.
 In the months before attending, I experienced a deep depression that reached its climax when I arrived in London.
-All my efforts and works seemed fruitless and I saw my life as useless, vain, and lost.
-In this sad condition I went at the Metropolitan Tabernacle, but there the Lord did a wonderful work.
+All my efforts and works seemed fruitless, and I saw my life as useless, vain, and lost.
+In this sad condition I went to the Metropolitan Tabernacle, but there the Lord did a wonderful work.
 I left the Tabernacle in a very different way.
 Everything in that conference—every hymn, every meeting—was like a word that the Lord was addressing directly to me.
-Pastor Masters’ sermon on the book of Job especially touched my heart.
+Pastor Masters’s sermon on the book of Job especially touched my heart.
 When I returned home again the people noted something different in me.
 My sister said, “You have a new light in your eyes.”
 A lady in the church said that my preaching and praying had changed after that experience.